Kindergarten and PreK for Ages 4-6:

 Students go outside everyday in appropriate gear that allows them to explore in all weather.
-A little more than half of every day is spent outside.
+About half of every day is spent outside.
 We hike and enjoy free play and we garden.
 Inside our classrooms we feel tucked away in a nest filled with books and art and puppets and baking.
-About 12 students will share their day with a teacher and a teacher assistant.
+About 12-15 students will share their day with a teacher and a teacher assistant.

 We begin and end the year with a family picnic at the park three blocks away.
 We celebrate Fall equinox with Lantern Walk for an hour at the Commonwealth Lake at sunset by candle light.
 We gather again for Spiral Walk in December to celebrate Winter Solstice which is to say we honor the changing of the seasons and the time of year when family can come together to notice another year has passed and to make a wish.
 We celebrate spring on May Day with a May pole.
 We have a two week winter break and a one week spring break that matches the Beaverton School District Schedule.
 We are closed for Labor Day, Veterans Day, Martin Luther King Jr Day, Presidents Day and Memorial Day.
 We close for weather if Beaverton Public Schools are closed.